bingyanglin/tangle-analyzer.py/README.md

 input_folder = "dmp" # The historical dmp files from https://dbfiles.iota.org/?prefix=mainnet/history/
 output_folder = "decoded_data"

+# filter settings
+# Note: blank list represents `no filtering` to the target field.
+#       If a filter is set, then only transactions meet the filter conidtion will be reserved
 [filters]
 addresses = []
 bundle = []